Levy Shtark Zilberstein Consulting Engineering Ltd.

 Dr. Tamir Balsha

-Head of traffic control and traffic lights
+Head of traffic and traffic lights

 Levy Shtark Zilberstein Consulting Engineering Ltd.